codespeak-dev/open-codespeak/spec_examples/lumama.spec.md

 ## All users

-- log in with Google
+- log in
-  - pre-fill user profile: name, email, avatar
+- sign up (enter email + password, no email confirmation required, can log in straight away after sign up)

 ## Organiser